-Today is exactly a day to the year that we first viewed our now home!
+Today is exactly the day to the year that we first viewed our new home!

 The last 12 months have been such a whirlwind and I honestly have no idea where the past year has disappeared to!

 Whilst we’ve not quite managed to achieve as much as we would have liked in terms of home improvements, we are really pleased with the progress we are making – even if it’s not as quick as we’d like!

 And it only seems right to celebrate our mini anniversary with some before and after’s of our home!